-"State owned Property" refers to property used or owned by the State other than public service infrastructure
+"State owned property" refers to property used or owned by the State other than public service infrastructure

-"Student Dwelling" A dwelling or part of a dwelling used for accommodation of a maximum of 10 students on a site with a maximum size of 1 100m, a maximum of 12 students on a site that varies between 1 101m - 1 500m and a maximum of 14 students on a site bigger than 1 500m, receiving instruction at a place of instruction or adult instruction, subject to the provisions of sub-sections 18.2 (read with Table IV), 18.6.
+"Student dwelling" refers to a dwelling or part of thereof used for accommodation of a maximum of 10 students on a site with a maximum size of 1 100m2, a maximum of 12 students on a site that varies between 1 101m2 - 1 500m2 and a maximum of 14 students on a site bigger than 1 500m2, receiving instruction at a place of instruction or adult instruction, subject to the provisions of sub-sections 18.2 (read with Table IV), 18.6.
 A second dwelling can be permitted on the premises on condition that no restrictive conditions are registered in the relevant title deed that prohibits the development of a second dwelling on the site.
 In the case of two dwellings on one erf the maximum accommodation allowed will be for a total of 14 students (depending the size of the erf).
 Cognition must be taken that no detached rooms will be permitted on the premises.